rllullt/pizzaDAO-app/frontend/README.md

 That’s it!
 The app should be running correctly in port 5173 (VITE reserved port) `http://localhost:5173`.

-## Disponibilizing the development app for everyone with testing purposes
+## Making the development app available for everyone with testing purposes

 > ⚠️ Caution: This procedure is not secure as it exposes an application in development mode through the web from your computer.
 Use it at your own risk.